RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 crucial aspects of every software development process, ensuring that the application is functional, correct, secure, and maintainable {cite}`CompSciError, BestPracticesForSciComp, 5RecommendedPracticesForCompSci, BestPracticesInBioinfSoftware, SurveySEPracticesInScience, ELIXIRSoftwareManagementPlan, DLRSoftEngGuidelines`.
+As projects grow in complexity over time, it becomes increasingly challenging to ensure that the software functions as expected in all scenarios and that changes do not introduce new bugs or disrupt existing functionality.
-To prevent the accumulation of errors into complex problems, it is highly recommended to use test-driven development methodologies {cite}`10SimpleRulesOnWritingCleanAndReliableSciSoft, SciSoftDevIsNotOxymoron, SurveySEPracticesInScience`.
+To prevent the accumulation of errors into complex problems, it is highly recommended to use [test-driven development](#bg-tdd) (TDD) methodologies {cite}`10SimpleRulesOnWritingCleanAndReliableSciSoft, SciSoftDevIsNotOxymoron, SurveySEPracticesInScience`.
 This involves early and frequent unit and regression testing to validate new code components and